MatinT-SA/banklist-web-app/README.md

 # Banklist
-BankList is a responsive web application built with JavaScript for managing and viewing bank information.
-It features a user-friendly interface with dynamic data handling, real-time search, and filtering capabilities.
-Optimized for all devices, BankList ensures a seamless experience whether on desktop or mobile.
-(Under Development)
+BankList is a fully responsive web app optimized for seamless user experience on all devices and built with JavaScript (more focused on Front-End) for managing and viewing bank transactions with mock data.
+It features a user-friendly interface with dynamic data handling, and filtering capabilities to showcase almost all the array methods use cases.